 But more than any other factor, the style of window is usually the most important for finding your ideal window treatment.
 Here are Sunburst’s picks for window treatments to fit the unique window types found in Atlanta homes.

-Sidelights are the tall, thin windows typically found on the sides of the front door in several homes.
+Sidelights are the tall, thin windows typically found on the sides of the front door in many homes.
 Picking a great window treatment for sidelight windows is distinctly important for a couple of reasons.
 First, sidelights are a focal point of your house, since most visitors’ eyes are naturally drawn to the front door of the house.
 Second, people–from the mail carrier to guests to door-to-door salesmen–will see the sidelight windows up close, which means that a fantastic window covering that much more important to ensure you keep your privacy.

 French doors are a common sight opening up to decks or patios.
 Since they’re double doors, hinged, and typically have large glass panels Atlanta homeowners have a great opportunity to improve their style and light control.
 French doors open and close a lot, so they would do best with a durable window treatment that still lets you alter how much light you let into your home.